Dmitry Okhotsimsky

-Dmitry Yevgenyevich Okhotsimsky (Дми́трий Евге́ньевич Охоци́мский) was a Russian engineer in the former Soviet space program who pioneered the studies in robotics, controls, and space ballistics.
+Dmitry Yevgenyevich Okhotsimsky (Дми́трий Евге́ньевич Охоци́мский; 26 February 1921 - 18 December 2005) was a Russian engineer in the former Soviet space program who pioneered the studies in robotics, controls, and space ballistics.

 He wrote fundamental works in applied celestial mechanics, spaceflight dynamics and robotics.

 Biography

 Okhotsimsky was born and lived his whole life in Moscow.
 His father, Yevgeny Pavlovich Okhotsimsky, was an accountant/auditor, his mother a housewife.
 Okhotsimsky was very attached to his parents and always lived together with them.
 At the age of fifteen he suffered diphtheria in a hard form and was prohibited from any sports or physical activity.
 Nevertheless, he showed his whole life remarkable energy and good health, and was actively working until his death at the age of 84.

-He entered the Department of Mechanics and Mathematics of the University of Moscow in 1939.
+He entered the Department of Mechanics and Mathematics of the Moscow State University in 1939.
 When World War II broke, the department was temporarily closed.
 He participated in the building of defense installations around Moscow, worked at the munitions factory.
 In 1941 he was conscripted to the Red Army but was dismissed in 1942 for vision problems (severe nearsightedness) and returned to the University.

 In 1946 he presented a paper about the optimization of the missile flight, where he was able to find an analytical solution using an original technique of calculus of variations, a precursor in some respects to what was later formulated in a more general form as the Pontryagin's maximum principle (from Lev Pontryagin).
 In 1949 he joined the Mathematical Institute of the Russian Academy of Sciences, where was working in the department of Applied Mathematics led by Mstislav Keldysh, the future President of the Russian Academy of Sciences.
 Keldysh was an active member of the think tank behind the space program and his support was instrumental for active integration of Okhotsimsky and his group in space projects.
 Later the department of Keldysh became a separate institute currently known as the Keldysh Institute of Applied Mathematics and the group of Okhotsimsky became a department in this institute, which he was leading until his death.